Demgainschill/PWNForm/README.md

 <h1>Overview</h1>

 PWNForm is an automated Bash script that generates a CSRF (Cross-Site Request Forgery) Proof-of-Concept (PoC) attack form.
-It allows penetration testers and security researchers to quickly generate PoC exploits that can be used to test web applications for CSRF vulnerabilities.
+It allows users to generate CSRF PoC exploits that can be used to test web applications for CSRF vulnerabilities (Ex:- By Chaining with XSS in a POST Request).

 With PWNForm, you can: